dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Memory usage can also contribute to app latency.
 Increased memory usage results in frequent garbage collection or paging memory to disk, both of which degrade app performance and consequently increase UI latency.
 For more information, see <xref:security/blazor/server-side>.

 Blazor Server apps should be optimized to minimize UI latency by reducing network latency and memory usage.
-For an approach to measuring network latency, see <xref:security/blazor/server-side#measure-network-latency>.
+For an approach to measuring network latency, see <xref:host-and-deploy/blazor/server-side#measure-network-latency>.
+For more information on SignalR and Blazor, see:

+* <xref:host-and-deploy/blazor/server-side>
+* <xref:security/blazor/server-side>

 ### Reconnection to the same server